 Tech That’ll Have Your Back (When It Works)

 Now, I love gadgets as much as the next gear junkie.
-GPS devices, smartwatches, and navigation apps are awesome—when they work.
-Gaia GPS, AllTrails, and Garmin handhelds are all solid options for tracking your route and marking waypoints.
+GPS devices, smartwatches, and navigation apps are great when they work.
+Gaia GPS, AllTrails, and Garmin handhelds are all solid choices for tracking your route and marking waypoints.

 But here’s the kicker: don’t only rely on tech.
 This backpacking navigation is all about layering your strategies.
 Use tech when it’s handy, but always have a physical backup.
 Because Murphy’s Law loves to hike, too.